kburchfiel/rope/README.md

 ROPE 2.3 also includes many added-in outlines (around 3,150 as of 6/30/2019) that serve as alternatives to the outlines in the standard Plover dictionary.
 They're meant to let you write words in fewer keypresses and/or strokes, but are completely optional, and standard outlines for every word are provided when available.
 By using these added-in outlines (along with pre-existing outlines), you can write all of the top 4,000 English words (by frequency, according to one frequency list) in just one stroke, and in 5 keypresses or less.
 In addition, you'll be able to to write the top 1,000 English words in 4 keypresses or less.

-If you'd like to try using ROPE to learn and practice outlines, download both the Excel document and the Anki file.
+If you'd like to try using ROPE to learn and practice outlines, clone these materials and save them to your computer.
 (If you don't have Anki on your computer, download it for free from the website.)
-The Anki file and the Excel document have the same material; Anki is just a flashcard program that lets you keep track of your learning, and the Excel file is useful to have as a reference.
+The Anki file and the Excel document have much of the same material; Anki is just a flashcard program that lets you keep track of your learning, and the Excel file is useful to have as a reference.
+(However, there is not a corresponding flashcard set for the command strokes listed in the ROPE spreadsheet.)
 Once you've gone through the Learn Plover! exercises, you can start using Anki to learn new outlines, even if you're very new to Plover.

 This system is meant to be super-customizable, so you can add in or change stories, outlines, and words however you please.